72 Pencils

 George W. Hart

 72 Pencils is a geometric construction of 72 pencils, assembled into a work of art.
 Restricted to a signed limited edition of twenty-five, each shares a common form, yet each is unique.
 The form is an arrangement of four intersecting hexagonal tubes that penetrate each other in a fascinating three-dimensional lattice.
-Each of the twenty-five sculptures in the edition is constructed with a different type of pencil, so each is a one-of-a-kind object.
+Each of the sculptures in the edition is constructed with a different type of pencil, so each is a one-of-a-kind object.

 For some viewers, part of the interest lies in the form of the interior.
 The four hexagonal tubes are hollow, so the sculpture as a whole is hollow.
 But, what shape is its cavity?
 What would someone on the inside see?
 To the mathematician, the answer is "the rhombic dodecahedron," a geometric solid bounded by twelve rhombuses.